seansteel3/my_first_wf/README.md

 # Isolate-ID: Automated Genomic Assembly & Genotyping

-This project is a Nextflow-based workflow designed to automate the process of downloading SRA data, cleaning reads, performing parallel assembly and quality control, and finally genotyping the isolate using MLST.
+This project is a Nextflow-based workflow designed to automate the process of cleaning raw fastq reads, performing parallel genome assembly and quality control, and finally genotyping the isolate using MLST.

 ## Workflow Diagram